abigailramsoe/aeGenomics/day3/README.md

 ## The data is located on emily.popgen.dk at /TEACHING/BIOINF23/adv_binf_2023_week1/day3

 NOTE before you start:
-You can either copy the four sequencing files and the reference genome into your own directory or you can specify the full path of the file when you are performing the data analysis.
+You can either copy the files four sequencing files and the reference genome into your own directory or you can specify the full path of the file when you are performing the data analysis.

-Before you try with the different commands, you should try to run them with no arguments - this will show you the help page giving you an explanation of the different parameters and examples on how to run the command.

 ## PART 1  - Mapping Statistics